 By Nicole Teran ‘15 and Shannon Csorny ‘15

-The Lighting Designer and Master Electrician (along with their crew) make up the Lighting team for a production.
+The Lighting Designer and Head Electrician (along with their team) make up the Lighting team for a production.
 It’s incredibly exciting to be a part of team LX.
 The designer is a creative position, and the electrician is a more technical one.

 Lighting Designer (LD): The role of a lighting designer is to decide all elements involving light during the show.
 This entails reading the script and deciding what the lighting should look like in a scene.
 In order to achieve their lighting concept, a designer drafts a plot (a diagram of where the physical lighting instruments will be placed in the space).
 It’s important to consider the locations and mood of the show as a whole and of each scene, as well as the realistic limits of what is achievable in the theater space.

-Master Electrician (ME): The ME is responsible for making the designer’s plot a reality.
-This involves the actual hanging of the instruments, but includes deciding where the instruments will be plugged in and can require ordering gel (used to change the color of a light), placing rental orders, and assembling a crew.
+Head Electrician: The Head Electrician is responsible for making the designer’s plot a reality.
+This involves the actual hanging of the instruments, but includes deciding where the instruments will be plugged in and can require ordering gel (used to change the color of a light), placing rental orders, and assembling a team.

 Guide for Lighting Designers: